Patrick DeFilippo: Indictments and prison

-On August 14, 2003, Massino, underboss Salvatore Vitale, and many other Bonanno members were indicted on charges ranging from labor and construction racketeering, to extortion and loansharking, to murder and conspiracy.
+On August 14, 2003, Massino, underboss Salvatore Vitale, and many other Bonanno members were arrested and indicted on charges ranging from labor and construction racketeering, to extortion and loansharking, to murder and conspiracy.
 DeFilippo was charged with conspiracy in ordering the 1999 Sciascia murder, racketeering, extortion, loansharking, and illegal gambling.
 Soon, both Massino's and Vitale agreed to become government witnesses.

 On one occasion while in prison, Massino received a visit from mob lawyer Thomas Lee with a message from acting boss Basciano.
 According to Lee, Basciano wanted permission to "jocko", or kill, DeFilippo.
 However, neither Lee or Basciano knew that Massino was recording the conversation for the government.
 Basciano was later indicted on charges of murder and conspiracy, and Lee with conspiracy to commit murder.
 Acting capo Salvatore "Sal the Ironworker" Montagna became the new acting boss of the Bonanno crime family.

 In 2006, DeFilippo was convicted of racketeering, but exonerated of murder.
 He was sentenced to 35 years in prison.

 DeFilippo was incarcerated at the Federal Correctional Institution (FCI) in Terre Haute, Indiana with a projected release-date of June 25, 2038, effectively a life sentence.

 DeFilippo died on November 24, 2013, at age 74.